Flat Fee Landlord

 Northern Virginia is a uniquely complex rental market.
 A few things that separate it from most:

 VRLTA compliance is non-negotiable.
 The Virginia Residential Landlord and Tenant Act has specific requirements for notices, security deposits, habitability standards, and eviction procedures.
 Getting any of these wrong — even procedurally — can invalidate a filing and reset the eviction clock.
 A manager who also handles commercial properties, short-term rentals, or large multifamily is splitting their legal attention across multiple frameworks.
+Virginia Code § 55.1-1200 through § 55.1-1262 governs every aspect of residential tenancy, and the rules are strict.

 HOA complexity.
 A large percentage of Northern Virginia rentals sit inside HOA-governed communities — Reston, Ashburn, the South Riding corridor, the Arlington planned communities.
 HOA compliance, registration, and violation response are management responsibilities.
 A manager without HOA experience in this market will generate violations that come back to you as the owner.
+Some HOAs in Loudoun and Fairfax counties require formal rental registration and approval before a tenant can move in — missing this step can result in fines of $50–$200/day.

 How to Verify Claims Before You Sign